 Bede’s theological works were chiefly commentaries, mostly allegorical in method, based with acknowledgment on Jerome, Augustine, Ambrose, Gregory, and others, but bearing his own personality.
 In another class were works on grammar and one on natural phenomena; special interest in the vexed question of Easter led him to write about the calendar and chronology.
 But his most admired production is his Ecclesiastical History of the English Nation.
 Here a clear and simple style united with descriptive powers to produce an elegant work, and the facts diligently collected from good sources make it a valuable account.

-Historical also are his Lives of the Abbots of his monastery, the Letter to Egbert (November 734), his pupil, so important for our knowledge about the Church in Northumbria, and the less successful accounts (in verse and prose) of Cuthbert.
+Historical also are his Lives of the Abbots of his monastery, the less successful accounts (in verse and prose) of Cuthbert, and the Letter to Egbert his pupil (November 734), so important for our knowledge about the Church in Northumbria.